Board of Directors

 Mark has conducted workshops for SCORE clients and for “Boots to Business” an organization that helps provide business guidance to help veterans and those about to be discharged start new business.
 He currently serves as a board member of the Kids Rehab Gym and Sail Beyond Cancer.

+Easily recognizable in a crowd for his signature hats, Mark can also frequently be seen with a camera around his neck photographing owls and such.
 He lives in South Burlington, VT with his artist wife Suzanne Clark and their feline fur person Lily.

 Whit believes that resilience is fostered by acceptance and that acceptance often arises when an experience transcends our attachment to a given situation.
 He has come to understand that for many people sailing provides that transcendent experience.
 In his own words: